 Belfast Bible College offers one full-time degree level course validated through the University of Cumbria.
-The College also offers full-time Postgraduate Study qualifications through Queen’s University from Graduate Diploma up to PhD level.
-For further information regarding these course options, the undergraduate and postgraduate menus.
+The College also offers two Masters programmes, a MRes through QUB and an MA through University of Cumbria.
+There is also the option of a PhD through Queens.
+Our Graduate Diploma course is designed for University Graduates of other subjects who would like training and qualification in Theology.
+For further information regarding these course options, the undergraduate and graduate menus.

 In order to make studying as accessible as possible, the College offers a wide range of part-time course options.
 Both degree level courses and the Queen's University Postgraduate programme are available to study on a part-time basis.
 The College also offers a wide range of part-time college courses.
 For further information regarding all of these course options, please see the courses in the undergraduate, postgraduate or college course pages.

 We believe in making Bible college training as affordable as possible and our fees are great value for the top quality teaching you will receive.
 Each course has a different cost, the fee will be on the course information pages.
 But for a summary of all course fees please see our Fees and Scholarships page.

 The academic year for degree and postgraduate programmes commences in September.
 College courses run throughout the year and further details regarding start dates for individual courses can be found on the specific course information page.

 The academic year at Belfast Bible College runs from September to May.
 Each semester is made up of 12 weeks of teaching with breaks for reading week in October, Christmas and Easter.
 If you are staying in campus accomodation this will be available to you one week before orientation.

 As you complete your application our admissions team will give you all the information you need to begin studying here at Belfast Bible College.